iluwatar/java-design-patterns/execute-around/README.md

 ## Intent

 Execute Around idiom frees the user from certain actions that should always be executed before and after the business method.
 A good example of this is resource allocation and deallocation leaving the user to specify only what to do with the resource.

 ## Explanation

-Real world example
+Real-world example

 > We need to provide a class that can be used to write text strings to files.
 To make it easy for
 > the user we let our service class open and close the file automatically, the user only has to